 If you’re in sync with your menstrual cycle, you might have noticed that all those irritating PMS signs (sore breasts, cravings, even anxiety) will happen in the first and second part of your cycle, also known as the luteal phase.
 “Vitex drops are great for rebalancing your hormone levels, especially prolactin [what’s behind those swollen boobs] but you need the fluid extract which is stronger, rather than a powder or pill,” explains medical herbalist Victoria Kearns.
 10-15 drops in water every morning should do the trick.

 Cassandra Barns, nutritionist at Pukka teas also suggests a helping of Shatavari.
-“It translates as the woman who has 100 husbands and is great for helping to regulate the menstrual cycle, alleviate PMS symptoms and enhance a flagging libido as it rebalances oestrogen, progesterone and testosterone,” she says.
+“It translates as the woman who has 100 husbands and is great for helping to regulate the menstrual cycle, alleviate PMS symptoms and enhance a flagging libido as it rebalances estrogen, progesterone, and testosterone,” she says.

 Period pain often comes under the PMS umbrella, but you don’t have to suffer from both.
 For those who don’t suffer from mood swings and soreness at the time of the month, you just need something to get rid of those tummy-clutching cramps.
 Hello, Viburnum Opulus or “crampbark” (the clue’s in the name)!
 As an anti-spasmodic, it soothes and calms your insides and acts as a relaxant.

 Barns also flags up red clover.
-“It contains phytoestrogens, which are natural plant substances that have a similar structure to oestrogen and can have a balancing effect on women’s own oestrogen levels by blocking its effects when oestrogen is high.”
+“It contains phytoestrogens, which are natural plant substances that have a similar structure to estrogen and can have a balancing effect on women’s own estrogen levels by blocking its effects when estrogen is high.”